isomerpages/mlaw-ccpit/_speakers-and-moderators/0-opening-ceremony.md

 Mr Lui was Singapore’s Ambassador to Japan from 17 June 2017 to 25 October 2019.
 Mr Lui was the Minister for Transport from 2011 to 2015 and concurrently Second Minister for Foreign Affairs from 2011 to 2012 and Second Minister for Defence in 2015.
 Mr Lui was Minister for Information, Communications and the Arts from 2009 to 2011.
 He was first elected as Member of Parliament in 2006 and served as a Senior Minister of State in the Ministry of Education and Ministry of Information, Communications and the Arts until 2009.<br> <br>
 Mr Lui was a Singapore Armed Forces (Overseas) scholar and served in the Republic of Singapore Navy (RSN), rising to the position of Chief of Navy in 1999.<br> <br>
 Mr Lui was appointed Chief Executive of the Maritime and Port Authority of Singapore in 2003 and concurrently Deputy Secretary (Land), Ministry of Transport.
 He joined the Housing and Development Board (HDB) as Chief Executive Officer in 2005.
 Mr Lui was born on 16 August 1961.
 He is married to Madam Teng Soo Fen and has two children.
-He enjoys travelling, reading, cricket, baseball and American football.<br> <br>
+He enjoys travelling, reading, cricket, baseball and American football.
     </p>
     </div>
   </div>